samjudson/flickr-net/README.md

-FlickrNet-Experimental
+FlickrNet V4
 ======================

-Experimental repository for the next version of the FlickrNet API library.
+Branch for the next version of the FlickrNet API library.

 Currently I am attempting to convert the library into a T4 based project, so that seperate DLLs can be created easily targetting different platforms.

-For the current stable version go to http://flickrnet.codeplex.com or better still just download it from http://www.nuget.org/packages/FlickrNet.
+For the current stable version go to https://github.com/samjudson/flickr-net or better still just download it from https://www.nuget.org/packages/FlickrNet.

 Change Log
 ==========

 July 2015: PCL version released via NuGet.
-Get [Flickr-4.0.2-alpha](http://www.nuget.org/packages/FlickrNet/4.0.2-alpha) to use.
+Get [Flickr-4.0.4-alpha](https://www.nuget.org/packages/FlickrNet/4.0.4-alpha) to use.

 Feb 2014: Loads of tests being added.
 I've got the .Net 4.5 branch stable now.
 I have a few more tests I want to migrate over,